Rocks, Minerals, Collectibles, Geology

 If you wish to be added to my email list, simply contact me at firstname.lastname@example.org.
 I will not flood you with emails, but will send periodic notices when new material is posted, etc. Contact me at: email@example.com OR

-The geoleppert is my primary email which I generally check several times per day.
+The geoleppert is my primary email which I generally check several times per day and I usually try to check the other at least once per day.

 I will try to add new pages on a regular basis.
 I will add the links to them at the bottom of this page, and elsewhere on the site as appropriate.
 My original design only had 8 pages and as I progress with this, I'm figuring out better ways to organize it.